chrysocolla/svg-drift-bottle/README.md

 I was a bit of rushing time, but the page needs to fill and spread the entire viewport.

 But there are so many of them!
+I spent most of the time on making transitions to wired screen ratios and browsers.

-So I did what I have to do.
+So I did what I had to do.

 __Dynamic font size!
+Default serif font!
+Experimental CSS features!
 ID selector all over the place!
-Quirky flex column-reverse!__
+Quirky usage of flex!__

 ~~Yay, why not?
-Once you touched the evil part of web when creating amateur pages, you can never got back.~~
+Once you have touched the chaotic coding style when creating amateur web pages, you can never go back.~~

 ## Glossary

-The words used in the modal panel are selected from paragraphs of an essay full of gibberish.
+The texts used in the modal panel are selected from paragraphs of an essay full of gibberish.

 I found it the perfect painkiller whenever I feel headache for generating Chinese Lorem Ipsum.